Ernie Dingo: Television and other appearances

 Dingo's first minor big break in television was in 1989 in the first season of Channel 7 sketch comedy TV show Fast Forward (1989–1992).

 As an actor, he has also appeared in many Australian television series such as Blue Heelers, The Flying Doctors, Heartbreak High and Rafferty's Rules.
 He appeared in the TV mini-series The Cowra Breakout (1984), A Waltz Through the Hills (1987), (for which he won an AFI Award for Best Actor in a Television Drama) and Kings in Grass Castles (1997), as well as co-starring with Cate Blanchett in the Australian television drama series Heartland (known as Burned Bridges in the United States).

 He hosted the television program The Great Outdoors for 16 years from its beginning in 1993 to its end in 2009.

 Dingo narrated the Indigenous segment of the 2000 Olympic Games opening ceremony in Sydney, New South Wales.

 In May 2007, Dingo appeared as one of the celebrity performers on the celebrity singing competition reality show It Takes Two.
 Dingo also hosted the first series of No Leave, No Life, on Channel Seven.

 In February 2012 Dingo and his family were featured in episode three of the Australian Broadcasting Corporation (ABC) documentary series Family Confidential.

 He appears in an episode of Serangoon Road, an Australian-Singaporean television drama series which premiered on 22 September 2013 on the ABC and HBO Asia.
-Also in 2013, Dingo plays a Vietnam veteran, a retired Army drill sergeant facing his demons in episode six of the second series of Redfern Now, Dogs of War.
+Also in 2013, Dingo plays a Vietnam veteran, a retired Army drill sergeant facing his demons in episode six of the second series of Redfern Now ("Dogs of War").
 The episode was shown at the Adelaide Film Festival in October 2013.
 In 2018 he played Keith Groves in the TV miniseries Mystery Road.

-Dingo hosted the travel show 'Going Places with Ernie Dingo', that is on free to air TV in Australia.
+Dingo hosts the free-to-air travel show Going Places with Ernie Dingo on NITV (National Indigenous Television) and SBS.

-In 2022 he performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia’s Seven Network.
+In 2022 he performed in a celebrity tribute to Australian comedian and actor Paul Hogan, the Roast of Paul Hogan, which was broadcast on Australia's Seven Network.